areth/mocha-mobile/README.md

-# mobile-test
+# mocha-mobile
-Test your node.js library on mobile devices with Mocha
+Test a node.js library on mobile devices with Mocha